Unemployment Insurance – After You Apply

 Residents Moving Out of State

-If you move out of California, you must actively look for work and register for job search assistance with the local employment office in your new state within 21 days of filing your California UI claim or you could be denied benefits.
+If you move out of California, you must actively look for work and register for job search assistance with the local employment office in your new state within 21 days of submitting your California unemployment application or you could be denied benefits.